verachell/hello-world-personal/test/test1.md

 > hopefully another blockquote line
 Another regular sentence

 Nope, the above did not work.
+How about this:

+>blockquote 1
+>
+>blockquote 2